vanten-s/Obsidian-Notes/Presentations/Childrens Rights.md

 ---
 ## Introduction
 Children hasn't always had the same rights as today.<split>
-In this presentation we will explore childrens rights today, yesterday and tomorrow.
+In this presentation we will explore childrens rights yesterday, today and tomorrow.